Spontaneous symmetry breaking in two dimensions under nonequilibrium laminar flows: Detailed calculation of TEXT

-The eigenvalues $\lambda_\pm$ are real for the elongational flow ($S>A$) and pure imaginary for the rotational flow ($A>S$), respectively.
-For the shear flow, they are zero and degenerate.
-From the eigenvectors, we have the diagonalizing matrix for $S \neq A$
+The eigenvalue $\lambda_\pm$ is real for the elongational flow ($S>A$) and purely imaginary for the rotational flow ($A>S$).
+For the shear flow, the eigenvalue is zero and degenerate.
+From the eigenvectors, we obtain the diagonalizing matrix for $S \neq A$,

-We then calculate $\mathcal{M}_i(\tau)=\exp[\tau\D^T/2]$ as follows
+We then calculate $\mathcal{M}(t)$ as follows: